What to Do If You Can't Answer an Interview Question

 Perhaps the most significant thing you could do if a key question has stumped you is to research a strong answer after the interview.
 You can then include that answer as part of your follow-up communication.

-Very few jobs require workers to have all the answers on the spot.
-Demonstrating that you will be persistent, hard-working, and resourceful when you initially lack information can be impressive to employers.
+Very few jobs require workers to have all of the answers on the spot.
+Demonstrating that you will be persistent, hardworking, and resourceful when you initially lack information can be impressive to employers.